NeuroTechX/moabb/docs/source/install/install_source.rst

 You could also check checkout `poetry installation instruction <https://python-poetry.org/docs/#installation>`__ or use `conda forge version <https://anaconda.org/conda-forge/poetry>`__

-We need the most updated version of the poetry to ensure the compatiblity with optional dependency.
+We need the most updated version of the poetry to ensure the compatibility with optional dependency.

 .. note::
     If you have any group-related errors at the end of this section, you may not run the proper version of poetry.